 Equally important is making time for the epic Haleakala National Park and reserves like ‘Iao Valley State Monument.

 Hiking the Haleakala Volcano is a must at some point on your trip, so plan on making time for it either at the beginning or end of your stay.
 It is a little out of the way as the national park is located in the rugged interior of Maui.
 That said, the hike is totally worth it!
+There is no experience on Maui quite like a Haleakala Sunrise tour.
+Witness the sunrise from the top of Haleakala National Park and feel the folk stories of the demi-god Maui come to life.

 En route to Hana be sure to stop at the Ho’okipa Beach Park.
 This beach is home to some truly badass surf competitions held throughout the year.